Sir Brian O'Neill, 2nd Baronet: Judge

 From 1687 onward a determined effort was made by the English Crown to replace Protestant judges with Catholics.
 O'Neill was appointed a judge solely on account of his religion: Ball noted that he had only had about fifteen years practice at the Bar.
 He became a justice of assize in Ulster in 1687 and the following year was appointed justice of the Court of King's Bench (Ireland).
 He served for barely a year before the Glorious Revolution; but no action seems to have been taken against him after the ruin of James I's cause.
 He was acting as a judge of assize in 1689 and 1690.
 He probably died in 1694 (Ball gives the date as 1697) and was buried in his wife's family vault at Dunsany Castle.
 His son Henry succeeded as 3rd Baronet; he also had a daughter Elinor, who married Edward Evers.
 The title became dormant in 1799.

 Reputation

 All of James II's Catholic judges were subjected to much criticism during and especially after their brief careers on the Bench, being accused of a lack of legal knowledge and integrity.
 In particular the Jacobite writer Thomas Sheridan described them all as creatures of the Lord Deputy of Ireland, Richard Talbot, 1st Earl of Tyrconnell: "poor, indigent and scandalously ignorant of the law".
 In judging this assessment of O'Neill, allowance must be made for Sheridan's deep hatred of his former employer Tyrconnell, which no doubt extended to those whom Tyrconnell favoured.
-Elrington Ball by contrast notes that most of these men, including O'Neill, survived the Revolution with their reputations and estates intact.
+Elrington Ball by contrast notes that some of these men, including O'Neill, survived the Revolution with their reputations and estates intact, although there were exceptions like Garrett Dillon, the Recorder of Dublin, who died in exile.